-We use permaculture design principles, rotationally graze our homestead scale goats and a flock of fifty chickens, are enrolled in the USDA’s Conservation Stewardship Program, and have completed multiple conservation projects with the National Resource Conservation Service and the Sustainable Agriculture Research and Education project.
+We are enrolled in the USDA’s Conservation Stewardship Program and have completed multiple conservation projects with the National Resource Conservation Service and the Sustainable Agriculture Research and Education project.

-– Join our CSA to pick up a fresh share of the harvest each week June-November.
+– Join our CSA to pick up a fresh box of produce each week June-November.
 Pricing is on a sliding scale and options for every week or every other week pick up are available

 – Sign up for a retreat at Isabella Freedman to eat farm fresh food in our dining room.

-– Shop for our value added products at Calf and Clover Creamery farm stand in Cornwall, the Berkshire Food Co-op in Great Barrington, or Freund’s Farm Market in East Canaan, or Q Farms in Sharon.
+– Shop for our value added products at Calf and Clover Creamery farm stand in Cornwall, the Berkshire Food Co-op in Great Barrington, Freund’s Farm Market in East Canaan, or Q Farms in Sharon.
 If you would like to make a bulk order of sauerkraut, let us know!

-Our herd of 6 dairy goats and 10 young bucks is used to teach cheesemaking and feed the Isabella Freedman community.
+EDUCATIONAL DAIRY: Our herd of 6 dairy goats is used to teach cheesemaking and feed the Isabella Freedman community.
 (We used to run a commercial goat dairy.)
 We do educational kosher slaughter-Shechitah and make parchment (klaf) from goat skins.

-HOMEMADE COMPOST FOR OUR FIELDS: Each day, we compost over 100 pounds of food scraps from the retreat center dining hall; our compost pile feeds our flock of 50 laying hens and is used to feed the soil on our vegetable farm.
+HOMEMADE COMPOST FOR OUR FIELDS: Each day, we compost over 100 pounds of food scraps from the retreat center dining hall.
+Our compost pile feeds our flock of 50 laying hens and is used to feed the soil on our vegetable farm.